Skip to main content

 Mounting options

-• Top mount: panels sit on top of the deck framing — strongest, most common
+• Top mount: panels sit on top of the deck framing, where the approved detail and the project engineering support the attachment

 03